-If you’re like most small and midsize business AP teams we work with, you handle around 600 invoices per month and at least half of those invoices are coming in as paper.
+If you’re like most small and midsize business AP teams we work with, you handle around 600 invoices per month and at least half of those invoices are coming in as paper invoices.
 Your AP process probably sounds something like this: An invoice comes into your company, but potentially not always to you.
 And then, according to most organizations, the invoice is passed to as many as 15 different people before it is even approved for payment.
 Once approved, you cut a check, put it in an envelope and mail it off.
 Throughout this process you’re likely having to match it to POs, resolve exceptions, and get a phone call or two asking on the status of payment.

 Multiply this process for every invoice and you’ve handled a lot of paper and, as one of our clients told us, suffered serious paper cuts in the process.

-Additional benefits of paperless AP include:
+Additional benefits of paperless AP automation include:

-- Reduced time to pay vendors
+- Reduced time to pay vendors through an improved approval process

 - Qualified for early payment discounts